factbook/factbook.json/README.md

 The End!
 Believe it or not - on the order of the new US administration the CIA nuked / wiped out completely the World Factbook in Feb 2026, see the CIA Story ["Spotlighting The World Factbook as We Bid a Fond Farewell"](https://www.cia.gov/stories/story/spotlighting-the-world-factbook-as-we-bid-a-fond-farewell/).

+For an online archive mirror / copy, see [The World Factbook (Anno 2020) »](https://simonw.github.io/cia-world-factbook-2020/).

 ---